kinoshitadaisuke/ncu_doing_astrophysics_using_python_202402/s01/README.md

+# Session 01

-files for the session 01
+Files for the session 01.